 Your Moving Expenses Checklist

-Online calculators can help you figure out how much you will spend on gas.
-Otherwise, it means the cost of plane tickets, getting yourself to and from the airport, and possibly the price of shipping your car.
+Short or long move, you’ll have to get yourself there, too.
+That could mean a road trip, which includes gas, tolls, possibly lodging, and meals along the way.
+An online fuel cost calculator can help you tally how much you’ll spend on gas.
+Otherwise, it means the cost of a plane ticket, getting yourself to and from the airport, and possibly the price of shipping your car.

 3. Moving Supplies

 You probably know that you’ll need boxes.
-But don’t forget the oodles of tape, bubble wrap, packing peanuts, labels, and markers.
-You might also need to rent or buy a dolly if you’re planning a DIY move.
+But don’t forget the oodles of tape, bubble wrap, packing peanuts, labels, and protective blankets for furniture.
+And you’ll need to rent or buy a dolly if you’re planning a DIY move.

 You may be able to save by asking for free boxes from local grocery stores and using recycled newspaper as packing material.
 But the little things can still add up.

 If you’re renting, you might owe a security deposit and first month’s rent to your new landlord.
-You may also be responsible for other fees, such as a pet deposit or fees for getting utilities hooked up.
-You could ask in advance to avoid unpleasant surprises.
+You may also be responsible for a pet deposit or fees for getting utilities hooked up.

-If you’re moving into a home of your own, you may need to fix any plumbing or electrical issues before you settle in.
+If you’re moving into a home of your own, you might need to make repairs before you settle in.
 Some new homeowners also invest in changing locks, putting in security alarms, or replacing smoke detectors.

 You may also want to take care of renovating some areas before all your stuff is in the way, and if you have a lawn for the first time, you might need to buy a mower or hire a service.